 Law School Transfer Tips & Insights

-Law School Transfer Tips & Insights was originally published on Firsthand.
+Law School Transfer Tips & Insights was originally published on Vault.

 If you’ve just finished your first year of law school, this is the time you might be thinking about applying to transfer law schools.
 The transfer application process can be confusing, and guidance isn't always easy to find—especially because the process varies from school to school.
 But here are a few general tips and insights that will help you navigate the process and clear up some common points of confusion.